How to complete the Corporation Tax supplementary page (CT600A) in FreeAgent

 If any or all loans that the company made to participators or associates during the accounting period have been repaid, released or written off, select ‘Yes’ in box A5.
 You will also need to select ‘Yes’ in the case of arrangements "to avoid or reduce, or obtain a relief or increased relief from, a charge to tax on the company under section 455, or to obtain a tax advantage for the participator or associate", where return payments have been made before the end of the period.
 Otherwise, select ‘No’.

 Outstanding loans and arrangements made during the period

-Enter the name of the participator or associate and the amount of money the company lent to that person, which hasn’t yet been repaid as at the end of the accounting period, in box A10.
+Enter the name of the participator or associate in column A and the amount of money the company lent to that person, which hasn’t yet been repaid as at the end of the accounting period, in column B of box A10.

 Please note that FreeAgent won’t be able to fill in these boxes for you as there are different ways to calculate the outstanding amount.
 If you’re unsure what this figure should be, please speak to your accountant.

 HMRC advises (on page 24) that you should enter the total value of all the debit balances (money owed to the company) on the loan account, minus any credit balances (money owed by the company) and minus any credit balances brought forward from the previous Corporation Tax return period.
 You must exclude any credit entries that represent repayment, release or write-off of loans made in earlier Corporation Tax return periods.

 For example, if the company lent a participator money two years ago and they’ve reported that loan already, and then the participator repaid the money this year, you wouldn’t have to include that repayment.